Dvd-Znf/Matrix-Multiplication-Project/README.md

 Multiplication - multiply a matrix by an integer or by another matrix
 ## Known issues:
 Bug in matrix multiplication
-Bug that will be fixed after adding readline
+~~Bug that will be fixed after adding readline~~
 ## To be added:
-Integration with readline library
+~~Integration with readline library~~
+Add auto-tab completion to readline
 Verbose mode/switch
 Colorfull warning messages
 Fixing bugs mentioned above
 ## How to install
 ### Dependecies:
+- readline (library probably already included, if you use bash)
 - figlet
 - lolcat
 - cmake (build)
 You can install these from your package manager
 Ex: